Eliza Sproat Turner: Personal life

 Eliza L. Sproat Turner was born in 1826 in Philadelphia, Pennsylvania.
 Her father was a writer and farmer from Vermont, who died when Turner was a young girl.
 Her mother, Maria Lutwyche, came to the United States with her parents and two sisters about 1818 from Birmingham, England and settled in Philadelphia.
 Turner was raised a Quaker with a brother and attended Philadelphia public schools.

 Turner married Nathaniel Randolph in 1855 "out of meeting".
 He was a wealthy lumber merchant and a devout Quaker.
 They had a happy, but short marriage.
 Turner gave birth to their son, Nathaniel Archer on November 7, 1858, following Randolph's unexpected death.
 Good friends Margaret Burleigh and Mary Grew, as well as Turner's mother, Mary Sproat, described as a lovely, gracious woman, lived with Turner and her son.
 All of the women believed in women's rights and equal pay.

 During the Civil War she met Joseph C. Turner when both volunteered to assist the wounded at Gettysburg.
 Eliza provided nursing care to the wounded.
 In 1864, Eliza and Joseph Turner were married.
 They had a country estate in Chadds Ford, Pennsylvania called Windtryst and a townhouse in Philadelphia.
 Joseph Turner stopped practicing law and became a retailer and dairy farmer.

 Turner's son became a physician after attending the University of Pennsylvania, had a family, and died in 1887.
 Joseph Turner died in October 1902.
 Eliza Sproat Turner died June 20, 1903, eight months after the death of her husband, at Windtryst, Chadds Ford, Pennsylvania.
 Florence Earle Coates wrote "In Memory: Eliza Sproat Turner", which was published in her book Mine and Thine in 1904.

 Educator

 Turner taught for several years at the Philadelphia public schools and from 1850 to 1853 at Girard College.
-One of her students Daniel Kane O'Donnell, a poet, remembers her fondly.